TFG-InterfAz/InterfAz/README.md

 # InterfAz

 Welcome to the **InterfAz** project!
-This web application utilizes AI models, such as LLaMA or ChatGPT, to generate React components dynamically based on user input.
+This web application utilizes AI models, such as Ollama or ChatGPT, to generate React components dynamically based on user input.
 The backend is powered by Django, ensuring a robust and scalable foundation for the application.

 ## Features